xtaci/gaio/README.md

 ## Features

-- **High Performance:** Tested in High Frequency Trading environments, handling 30K–40K RPS on a single HVM server.
+- **High Performance:** Battle-tested in High-Frequency Trading environments, achieving 30K–40K RPS on a single HVM server.
-- **Scalability:** Designed for over C10K concurrent connections, optimizing both parallelism and single connection throughput.
+- **Scalability:** Designed for C10K+ concurrent connections, optimizing both parallelism and per-connection throughput.
 - **Flexible Buffering:** Use `Read(ctx, conn, buffer)` with a nil buffer to leverage the internal swap buffer.
-- **Non-Intrusive Integration:** Compatible with `net.Listener` and `net.Conn` (supports `syscall.RawConn`), allowing easy integration into existing applications.
+- **Non-Intrusive Integration:** Compatible with `net.Listener` and `net.Conn` (supports `syscall.RawConn`), enabling seamless integration into existing applications.
-- **Efficient Context Switching:** Minimizes context switching costs for small messages, ideal for frequent chat message exchanges.
+- **Efficient Context Switching:** Minimizes context switching overhead for small messages, ideal for high-frequency message exchanges.
-- **Customizable Delegation:** Applications can choose when to delegate `net.Conn` to gaio, such as after a handshake or specific `net.TCPConn` settings.
+- **Customizable Delegation:** Applications can control when to delegate `net.Conn` to gaio, such as after handshakes or specific `net.TCPConn` configurations.
-- **Back-Pressure Handling:** Applications can control when to submit read or write requests, enabling per-connection back-pressure to slow down sending when necessary, particularly useful for transferring data from a faster source (A) to a slower destination (B).
+- **Back-Pressure Handling:** Applications can control read/write request submission timing, enabling per-connection back-pressure management to throttle sending when necessary—particularly useful when transferring data from a faster source (A) to a slower destination (B).
-- **Lightweight and Maintainable:** Approximately 1,000 lines of code, making it easy to debug.
+- **Lightweight and Maintainable:** Approximately 1,000 lines of code, facilitating easy debugging and maintenance.
 - **Cross-Platform Support:** Compatible with Linux and BSD.

 ## Conventions

-- **Connection Delegation:** Once you submit an async read/write request with a related `net.Conn` to `gaio.Watcher`, that connection is delegated to the watcher.
-Subsequent calls to `conn.Read` or `conn.Write` will return an error, but TCP properties set by `SetReadBuffer()`, `SetWriteBuffer()`, `SetLinger()`, `SetKeepAlive()`, and `SetNoDelay()` will be retained.
+- **Connection Delegation:** Once you submit an async read/write request for a `net.Conn` to `gaio.Watcher`, that connection becomes delegated to the watcher.
+Subsequent calls to `conn.Read` or `conn.Write` will return errors, but TCP properties set via `SetReadBuffer()`, `SetWriteBuffer()`, `SetLinger()`, `SetKeepAlive()`, and `SetNoDelay()` will be preserved.

-- **Resource Management:** If you no longer need a connection, call `Watcher.Free(net.Conn)` to immediately close the socket and free resources.
-If you forget to call `Watcher.Free`, the runtime garbage collector will clean up system resources if `net.Conn` is not referenced elsewhere.
-Failing to call `Watcher.Close()` will lead the garbage collector to clean up all related resources if the watcher is unreferenced.
+- **Resource Management:** When you no longer need a connection, call `Watcher.Free(net.Conn)` to immediately close the socket and release resources.
+If you forget to call `Watcher.Free()`, the runtime garbage collector will clean up system resources when `net.Conn` is no longer referenced elsewhere.
+Similarly, failing to call `Watcher.Close()` will allow the garbage collector to clean up all related resources once the watcher is unreferenced.

-- **Load Balancing:** For connection load balancing, create multiple `gaio.Watcher` instances to distribute `net.Conn` using your preferred strategy.
-For acceptor load balancing, utilize `go-reuseport` as the listener.
+- **Load Balancing:** For connection load balancing, create multiple `gaio.Watcher` instances and distribute `net.Conn` using your preferred strategy.
+For acceptor load balancing, use `go-reuseport` as the listener.

-- **Safe Read Requests:** When submitting read requests with a 'nil' buffer, the returned `[]byte` from `Watcher.WaitIO()` is safe to use until the next call to `Watcher.WaitIO()`.
+- **Safe Read Requests:** When submitting read requests with a nil buffer, the `[]byte` slice returned from `Watcher.WaitIO()` remains valid until the next `Watcher.WaitIO()` call.

 ## TL;DR